onap/doc/docs/release/index.rst

 Platforms Requirements
 ++++++++++++++++++++++
 ONAP Amsterdam Release has been tested on Linux OSs.
-Details are `available here <http://onap.readthedocs.io/en/latest/guides/onap-developer/settingup/fullonap.html#requirements>`_.
+Details are :ref:`available here <demo-installing-running-onap-requirements>`.

 .. index:: Download